DebonairSM/LabOrderProcessor/README.md

 Alternatively, you can run the application using two instances of Visual Studio 2022 by setting LabOrderProcessor.Web and LabOrderProcessor.API as the default projects in each and running them.

+### "OutputDirectory":

+Manually create the folder at "C:/LabOrders/Processed".
+Make sure to delete the file befor trying again with the same file name.

 ### Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: